Scott Baldwin: 2007–2008

-2013—
+2013–present

 In February 2013, Scott resurfaces in Port Charles, revealing to a bewildered Luke that he and Laura are engaged.
 Scott's return to town also coincides with the appearance of a replica of the infamous Ice Princess Diamond, which had been addressed to Lulu on Valentine's Day.
 Scott than tries to marry Laura before Luke tries to get Laura back.
 Scott succeeds, but Laura spends a great time away with Luke, after Lulu is kidnapped.
 When Laura finally does return, Scott asks her for a divorce, saying it is best for both of them.
 He then focuses his energies on winning back his old position as district attorney of Port Charles.

 Scott is given incriminating evidence on his running mate, Lazaro, with resident mob boss, Sonny Corinthos.
 Scott approaches Lazaro, who bows out of the race.
 After notifying the mayor Scott is named district attorney.
 As his first act as D.A. he attempts to send Heather Webber back into custody along with serial-killer, Franco, for fraud and aiding and abetting Webber during Robin Scorpio's kidnapping.
 Heather contests the charges and confesses that Franco is Scott's son.
 Back when Laura had requested a divorce from Scott, he was consumed with anger and grief, and had gotten intoxicated at Kelly's one night.
 Heather, who was also drunk, had found him there, and that is when Franco was conceived.
 Scott doesn't believe it, but Heather has a birth certificate and D.N.A. tests to back up her claim.
 Scott realizes that Heather is telling the truth but laments the fact that his career is over because of what will come out about his familial connections.

 On January 8, 2014, it was mentioned that Scott had finalized his divorce from Laura.
 Scott also told Lucy that after their one night stand his feelings for her have returned, because he was never tricked by Jerry Jacks.

 He gains Cameron, Aiden, and Jake Spencer as his step-grandsons by his son Franco's marriage to Elizabeth Webber.

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Scotty #11 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "It’s no wonder this rascally attorney’s hair is always fantastically askew: Next to the wisecracks in his head are countless plots, both the cajillions that he’s already hatched and executed, and — dare we hope? — the many that are yet to come."